oneeve8/kobble-data/content/Tutorial2.md

 So if you plan on sharing your information, you will need an account.

+***

+Next I’ll show you how to share your information with others.

 To share a track or channel, simply long tap it,

 select *share* and select the medium you want to share it in.